 I am writing to you today from inside the Arena of the Royal Albert Hall and today is the first ever Relaxed Prom.

-A relaxed prom is “A concert suitable for children and adults with autism, sensory and communication impairments and learning disabilities as well as individuals who are deaf, hard of hearing, blind and partially sighted.
+A relaxed prom is “A concert suitable for children and adults with autism, sensory and communication impairments and learning disabilities; as well as individuals who are deaf, hard of hearing, blind and partially sighted.

-The whole event was well enjoyed, with children dancing and audience participation in the Mexican wave and in songs.
-One of these songs was A, E, I, O, U where the entire audience joined in Fingerspelling and singing along, a great opportunity to incorporate some BSL into the event.
+The whole event was well enjoyed, with the children dancing and audience participation in the Mexican wave and in the songs.
+One of these songs was A, E, I, O, U. The entire audience joined in with Fingerspelling and singing along.
+It was a great opportunity to incorporate BSL into the event.